Accountants draft standards to audit Libor submissions

 Accountants would have to agree a reliable sampling method and standards, Coke said.

 Barclays said it will comply with the terms of its settlement agreement with the U.S. Commodities Futures Trading Commission regulator.
-UK banks RBS, Lloyds and HSBC had no comment, nor did the CFTC.
+UK banks RBS (RBS.L), Lloyds (LLOY.L) and HSBC (HSBA.L) had no comment, nor did the CFTC.

 Coke said an audit of Libor submissions would need to be separate from a bank’s external audit of its financial statements.
 Even lenders not part of regulatory probes may want to use external auditors to check their submissions to give markets reassurance, he said.